-The onstat-g ioq command displays the length and other statistics about I/O queues.
+The onstat-g ioq command shows the length and other statistics about I/O queues.
 You can use this command to monitor the length of the gfd queues for the AIO virtual processors.
-For more information, see "Monitor virtual processors" on page 5-4 and information about monitoring virtual processors in the IBM Informix Performance Guide.

 One AIO virtual processor might be sufficient: